Sugar Withdrawal Symptoms and Treatments

 Since cutting out sugar may decrease the overall caloric intake in your diet, there is a good chance that you experience confusion.
 Confusion is a symptom in many conditions, but for sugar withdrawal, it may be tied to a sudden decrease in sugar in your body.
 The brain requires fast energy throughout the day, and its primary source of energy is glucose (which is table sugar).
 When the body is lacking adequate amounts of sugar, your brain could briefly become deprived and have you feeling not quite yourself.
 This is very similar to what some type 2 diabetics experience, and it can be a frustrating symptom to have, especially when you are changing your lifestyle for the better.

 Headaches are a common condition that afflicts many adults throughout their lives.
 Headaches are subjective in that each person experiences pain differently than others do.
-However, in the case of sugar withdrawal, headaches may consistently be present in similar ways for many adults.
-While more information is needed as to why headaches are a side effect of sugar withdrawal, initial theories lean toward issues with the nervous system.
-Especially when you binge on sugar, the body becomes in an addictive state, with dopamine released as a result.
+However, in the case of sugar withdrawal, headaches may consistently be present in similar ways.
+While more information is needed as to why many people experience a sugar headache when cutting out sugar, initial theories lean toward issues with the nervous system.
+Especially when you binge on sugar, the body enters an addictive state, with dopamine released as a result.

 When sugar is taken away from a system that is used to high levels, the nervous system tends to experience changes that can create smaller and lingering aches and pains, most notably in the head.
-Typically, headaches can linger for a day or two, but overall it should be expected that they diminish the longer your diet contains reduced sugar.
+Typically, a sugar withdrawal headache can linger for a day or two, but overall it should be expected that they diminish the longer your diet contains reduced sugar.
 Also, tremors and trembling can be a side effect of the nervous system responding to sugar withdrawal as well.
+If you frequently find yourself experiencing what you think is a no sugar headache, consult with your physician.

 Another common sign seen in sugar withdrawal is mood changes, particularly right after making the switch off of sugar.
-Your body goes through a vast process when you quit sugar, which can cause your brain to be fixated on sugar.
+Your body goes through sugar detox side effects when you quit sugar, which can cause your brain to be fixated on sugar.
 This can cause the brain to crave sugar and demand it, similar to a temper tantrum.
 Scientifically, these mood changes have to do with the decrease of dopamine in your blood and with the amount of GABA in your body.
 In the case of sugar withdrawal, chances are your body stops releasing high amounts of dopamine in response to a decrease in sugar consumption.

 Muscle Aches and Pains